Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 to tests scripts within that suite are also saved.

 .. do some testing here of test suites—do they save correctly?
-   I’ve seen errors in the past.
+   I've seen errors in the past.

 User Extensions
 ---------------